Commencement

 Academic Regalia

-Academic hoods worn at today’s Commencement are trimmed with velvet of various colors to represent degrees earned in the following fields of study:
+Academic hoods worn by faculty at Commencement are trimmed with various colors to represent degrees earned in their field of study.